lukaszlaszko/allocators/README.md

 ##Usage##

 All header files composing on this library are located in **src/include/boost/memory**.
-It is suffices to clone this repository and add **src/include** to the list of include directories minded during compilation of your project.
+It suffices to clone this repository and add **src/include** to the list of include directories minded during compilation of your project.
 For example look into [CMakeLists.txt from composition sample](https://bitbucket.org/lukaszlaszko/allocators/raw/HEAD/samples/composition/CMakeLists.txt).

+Implemented allocators then can be used in the code after inclusion of **boost/memory.hpp** header:

+    #include <boost/memory.hpp>
+    ...

+    using namespace boost::memory;

+    stack_allocator<1024> allocator;
+    auto block = allocator.allocate(512);
+    ...

 The library defines replacement operators [new](http://www.cplusplus.com/reference/new/operator%20new/), [new array](http://www.cplusplus.com/reference/new/operator%20new[]/), [delete](http://www.cplusplus.com/reference/new/operator%20delete/) and [delete array](http://www.cplusplus.com/reference/new/operator%20delete[]/).
 All of them are activated when **boost/memory/operators.hpp** is included.
 Behavior of the operators can be controlled with macros: